SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/alerts.md

 ![AlertGate](../../workflows/alertGateDetail.svg)

 <!-- TODO: Resolve broken logdata link-->
-Specific use cases for formatting and sending alerts is detailed in [individual module](../HardwareDevices/) documentation
+Specific use cases for formatting and sending alerts are detailed in [individual module](../HardwareDevices/) documentation.